User's Guide to the Nickel Spectrograph

 Currently a Reticon CCD (referred to as CCD-9 or Dewar#9) is the only detector available for the Nickel Spectrograph.
 Dewar#9 is a 400 x 1200 thinned array with 27 micron pixels.
 The detector is UV flooded to increase sensitivity and make the response more uniform.

 Pixel scale is about 2 arcsec/pixel when using the 110mm lens (4 arcsec/pixel for 58mm lens).
 The field of view is approximately 3.6 x 3.6 arcminutes in direct imaging mode.
-We recommend using the 110mm lens, no binning, and slow readout speed for all data acquisition.
+The orientation in the image display window is North up and East to the right.

 BinningReadout